 Myrtle, alias Aunt Martha, dabbed at her crepe-papery cheeks with a towel.
-If they didn't come on, she'd have to redo her makeup - it was that hot.
+If they didn't come on, she'd have to redo her makeup it was that hot.

-She tried to fan the steamed-up bathroom with the door, but with each swing back it stuck on a warped board.
-The peephole of a window over the bathtub wouldn't open, and the pink drape, trimmed from the plastic shower curtain, was wet with sweat.
+She langed the steamy bathroom with the door tried the but with each swing back it stuck on a warped board.
+The peephole of a window over the bathtub wouldn't open, and the pink drape trimmed from the plastic shower curtain was wet with sweat.

 Above the lavatory, the nicked mirror was fogged as in illusive immunity to her heart face nesting in a fringe of sheer orange curls.
 One thin black eyebrow arched and the other plunged in a brief gray line.
-She picked out an eyebrow pencil from the cosmetics dumped in the basin and leaned into the mirror, elbow braced on the slavering wall, to touch up her brows to match.
-Contrasted with her see-through hair - henna over gray - the eyebrows were too stark, and though she didn't like them that way, they did accent the blue of her recessed eyes.
-She looked washed out without the brows.
+She picked out an eyebrow pencil from the cosmetics dumped in the lavatory and leaned into the mirror, elbow braced on the slavering wall, and touched up her brows to match.
+Contrasted with her see-through hair henna over gray - the eyebrows were too stark, and though she didn't like them that way, they did accent the blue of her recessed eyes.
+She looked washed out without penciled-in brows.

-Squatting, she picked up the can of beer Solder had brought over from the juke with the message that a couple getting married in Statenville needed a witness.
+Squatting, she picked up and swigged from the can of beer

+Solder had brought over from the juke joint with the message that a couple getting married in Statenville needed a witness.
 Kids, no doubt.
-Well, she'd done it before, and worse - anything for five bucks.
-Stuck in this dump in the woods with a man like Solder, right on the Georgia/Florida line, would drive any woman to do her worst.
+She'd done it before, and worse - anything for five bucks.
+Beigra stuck in this dump in the woods with a man like Solder, right on the Georgia/Florida line, would drive any woman to do her worst.
 She needed to get out.

 She fired a cigarette and stroked on a tad more mascara to bring out her eyes, knowing she'd only cry it off during her act.
 She was a good actress but seldom got the chance.

-Last month she'd hitch-hiked eight miles into Jasper, Florida, to try out for the community theatre and they had black-balled her for overacting.
-She'd have them know, while in Houston, she'd played lead in THE GLASS MENAGERIE.
+Last month she'd cone to akt the trouble to hitch-hike eight miles into Jasper, Florida, to try out for the community theatre and they had black-balled her for over-acting.
+She'd have them know, while in Houston, she'd played the lead in THE GLASS

+MENAGERIE...
 She felt weak with the weight of the lie.

-She used a tiny brush to unclump her lashes and poked herself in the eye.
+Spitting on a tiny brush, she used it as a pick to unclump her lashes poking herself in the eye.
 She blinked-blinked, lifting her face till her neck pulled, to prevent the tears from damaging her rouge.
 Face thrust to the ceiling, she felt a burning spot on her thigh, just as she whiffed the scorching of her good rayon dress.

-Jerking back and slapping at the red pin-points, which spread to the size of the cigarette tip, she burned her palm and cursed herself for old scars in the turgoise folds.
+Jerking back and slapping at the red pin-points of holes, which spreading to the size of her cigarette tip, she burned her palm and cursed herself for the evidence bivold scars in the folds of turquoise.